bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 So in the paper, they essentially create a bunch of random transactions and then essentially purposefully combine them together, and then observe the time it takes to recreate the sub-transactions from the coupled transactions.
 So here we see that in the orange, if you have five sub-transactions with four inputs each, that takes about a second for a computer to be able to unravel that coin joining to its relevant sub-transactions.
-And then we notice here that the number of non-derived mappings isn't very high, even as there are as many as four or five sub-transactions because, like we did in the first example, we can typically unravel coin joints and have very little overlap in terms of other ways we could map inputs and outputs.
+And then we notice here that the number of non-derived mappings isn't very high, even as there are as many as four or five sub-transactions because, like we did in the first example, we can typically unravel coinjoints and have very little overlap in terms of other ways we could map inputs and outputs.
 So in here we see that only with 6 sub-transactions and 4 inputs per sub-transaction do we see more than just a few non-derived mappings.

 ## Idea #2 - Knapsack Mixing